Different Forms of Art

 Theatre as an Art Form

-Theater, also spelled as theatre, is a performing art form that involves live performances by actors and actresses, usually in a stage setting.
+Theater is a performing art form that involves live performances by actors and actresses, usually in a stage setting.
 It is a collaborative art form that combines elements such as acting, set design, lighting, costumes, and sound to create a holistic and immersive experience for the audience.

 “The purpose of a writer is to keep civilization from destroying itself.
 And as civilization is overwhelmed, as the theater of action is dynamited, we begin to believe the writer.
 When we no longer have a theater, a drama, we lose sight of this unwritten law.”